 This TMJ disorder will never stop until you don’t consult a doctor.
 To avoid the long term pain Dentist recommends the patients to move their jaw in less motion.
 If a person is actually suffering from TMJ disorder, seeing a dentist for the treatment will be the right option.
 If a person going through this disorder the dentist will show how to open the mouth.
 For example, someone with this problem should place a fist under the chin when yawning to keep the mouth from opening too widely.

 The problem of TMJ will be cured if proper treatment is given.
 If the treatment works there will be no chances for TMJ disorder to affect the jaw again.
 In some cases, the dentist asks the patients to shut their mouth for a time being.
-This causes the ligaments to get tighter and restricts their movement.
+This causes the ligaments to get tighter and restricts their movement of facial muscle and mouth.

 If the disorder is more or severe surgery may be required.
 The procedure of performing the treatment is medically termed as laminectomy.
 It removes the articular eminence so the ball of the joint no longer gets stuck in front of it.

 The muscles around the TMJ need to relax so that the condyle can return to its normal position.
 To make this happen, some people need an injection of local anesthesia in the jaw joint.
-This may be followed by a muscle relaxant to stop the spasms.
+This may be followed by a muscle relaxant to stop the spasms and for relaxing the muscles.
 The muscle relaxant is given intravenously (into a vein in the arm).

 If the jaw muscles are relaxed enough, a doctor or dentist can move the condyle back into the correct position.
 He or she will pull the lower jaw downward and tip the chin upward to free the condyle.
 Then the ball is guided back into the socket.